acegiak/storyspirit/README.md

 ## Summary

+A plugin for spigot Minecraft servers.
+Just bung it in the plugins folder

 This just adds all of the nonsense Ashton wants to add to the game like freakin npcs and stuff.
 I dunno.

 ## Current Features: